Caution.....Barks and Bites everywhere!π

 Personally, I feel that culling is not a sustainable approach towards curbing the menace.
 Steps like sterilization methods have been introduced to reduce the aggressive behaviour of dogs.
 But, their progress have been very slow, leaving unsatisfactory results.

 I believe that adopting Indian Pariahs (the dominant street dog breed) is the best way to reduce strays.
 It can minimize the expenses incurred on purchase and grooming of exotic breeds.
-They show resilience to the tough Indian climate.
-Scientific and structured Immunization-sterilization measures can ensure the safety and sustainability of these breeds.
+The Pariahs also show resilience to the tough Indian climate.
+Scientific and structured Immunization as well as sterilization measures can ensure the safety and sustainability of these breeds.

 Comments